SumedhArani/Traffic-simulation/README.md

 This concept is essentially how Google maps provides you directions and we run our program with essentially having two separate weights to calculate the shortest and fastest path.
 The two attributes we’ve used in our design is distance which remains constant and other is the traffic mode on the basis of which the speed is calculated.
 If the traffic is high, the denominator increases and hence the speed decreases which is then selected as the weight for the graph to find shortest path.
 There are many thousands of vertices and edges, and when you ask for directions you typically want the shortest or least expensive route to and from your destinations.

+The visual distances are the weights assigned to each edge i.e length of each edge is directly proportional to it's weight.

         Front End
 The front-end and the back-end are two different programs which are bridged by a file.
 Data from the back-end is dumped into the file.
 The file buffers all the data which comes from the back-end so that the front end accesses the file with ease and smooth file operations.